 Digital Media Production Facilities

-Since producing the 2001 documentary Passing Places – The Real Outer Hebrides, Taigh Chearsabhagh has been committed to collaborating with local communities, students, artists and production companies to use video and other digital media to very high production standards.
-You can see a wide variety of what we’ve been working on at our Vimeo Channel.
+Since producing Passing Places – The Real Outer Hebrides in 2001, Taigh Chearsabhagh has been committed to collaborating with local communities, students, artists and production companies to use video and other digital media to very high production standards.
+You can see a wide variety of what we have been working on at our Vimeo Channel.

 Moving image is an important focus of our arts programme.
-We have collaborated with, and exhibited artists working with moving image such as Shona Illingworth, Thomson + Craighead, Jocelyn Cottencin, Ilana Halperin, Chris Drury, Keith McIntyre, Dalziell + Scullion and Ian Stephen.
-We are currently collaborating with The Wapping Project on a commission with award-winning Irish moving image artist, Mairead McClean and are hosting a film residency with Canadian artist/filmmaker Joshua Bonnetta.
+We have collaborated with, and exhibited artists working with moving image such as Shona Illingworth, Thomson + Craighead, Jocelyn Cottencin, Ilana Halperin, Chris Drury, Keith McIntyre, Dalziell + Scullion, Ian Stephen, Mairead McClean and Canadian artist/filmmaker Joshua Bonnetta.
+In 2020 we commissioned Danish artists Benjamin Skop & Amund Bentsen to produce new video performance works for Ecognosis, as well as receiving funding for Tide Lines, a film made by Alix Rothnie & Sarah Calmus.

-UistFilm was launched in October 2013 as a 2 year pilot project supported by Creative Scotland, HIE and Comhairle nan Eilean Siar to further develop Digital Media production, training and education in Uist.
+UistFilm was launched in October 2013 as a two years pilot project supported by Creative Scotland, HIE and Comhairle nan Eilean Siar to further develop Digital Media production, training and education in Uist.

-Through this in-house film resource, Taigh Chearsabhagh produced films for the Victoria & Albert Museum, BBC ALBA, Historic Environment Scotland, Northumbria University.
+Through this in-house film resource, UistFilm has produced films for the Victoria & Albert Museum, BBC ALBA, Historic Environment Scotland, Northumbria University, Scottish Islands Federation, UHI, Comhairle nan Eilean Siar and many more.

-Taigh Chearsabhagh has a wide variety of video camera, audio recording equipment and post production (editing) facilities.
-If you want to make a film, get some training, hire a camera or just find out more, download our Digital Media hire rate card or contact us.
+Taigh Chearsabhagh has a wide variety of video camera, audio recording equipment and post- production (editing) facilities.
+If you want to make a film, get some training, hire a camera or just find out more about our work, download our Digital Media hire rate card or contact us.

 UistFilm’s first documentary for BBC ALBA, An Dotair Mòr is available to buy and rent online here